Calgary International Film Festival

 The Calgary International Film Festival (CIFF) is a film festival held annually in Calgary, Alberta, in late September and early October.

 CIFF is the largest international film festival in Alberta and the sixth largest in Canada.
-The Festival's mission is "to entertain and engage audiences by curating the most innovative and compelling films, and creating remarkable festival experiences".

 In 2020, their festival screened 180 films including the world premiere of John Ware Reclaimed, by Cheryl Foggo from the NFB.

 Festival venues

 As of September 2016, Calgary International Film Festival films were screened at the following venues in Calgary.
 Most are located in the downtown core, with several others in nearby neighbourhoods: